 - 2.4 As a result of improvements to life expectancy, the number of elderly residents is increasing.
 The estimated percentage of older person (65+) residents in the borough was 9.5% (based on 2018 ONS population estimates); this is projected to increase to 12.5% by 2036 (GLA 2018-Based Housing-Led population projections).
 Given the higher incidence of disability and health problems amongst older people, in the future there is likely to be an increased requirement for specialist housing options and health and social care services.
 The number of older persons households that will arise over the plan period, what proportion of this group's housing needs could be addressed through mainstream housing (allowing for both lifetime homes and the scope for adaptations) and what the residual need is likely to be for Specialist Housing for older people are all important considerations for the Local Plan.
 The percentage of people under 16 in the population is projected to decrease from 17.8% in 2018 to 15.9% in 2036 (GLA 2018-Based Housing-Led population projections).
 This is a lower proportion than London as a whole which, by comparison, is projected to decrease from 19.9% to 18.1% over the same time-period. - 2.5 The borough's demographic projections underlie structural changes in the housing market and a growth in housing demand.
 Almost a third (31.2%) of residents rent privately, which is higher than the proportion in inner London (29%).
-The median monthly rent of around $\pounds 1,650$ is similar to the median monthly rent in inner London (£1,700), but higher than the median monthly rent in London (£1,495), and more than double that of England (£695).
+The median monthly rent of around $\pounds 1.900 + 650$ is similar to the median monthly rent in inner London (£1,900 700), but higher than the median monthly rent in London ($\pounds 1, \underline{625}, \underline{495}$), and more than double that of England ($\pounds 850 \frac{695}{695}$).
 The median monthly rent is estimated to be approximately 40% of the median household income, which makes a lot of private sector housing unaffordable to people on lower incomes.
-Affordable housing provision in the borough was 885 new affordable homes delivered between 2016/17 and 2018/19.
+The ratio of local house prices to median annual earnings is over 13, which is higher than London as a whole (12.7) and significantly higher than the national average (8), highlighting the acute housing affordability issues many local residents face.
+Affordable housing provision in the borough was 1,949 885 new affordable homes delivered between 2016/2017 and 2018/19 and 2022/23, at an average of 390 per year.
+Across the same period, the number of households on the Council's Housing Register has grown considerably.